nick-ng/poe-filters/README.md

 ### ToDo Comments

-- main.go:176: @todo(nick-ng): copy sounds to Path of Exile (2)/sounds
-- main.go:179: @todo(nick-ng): move some functions to separate files
-- main.go:434: @todo(nick-ng): move these to a method so we can process all commands (multi-line or otherwise) in a single loop?
-- main.go:560: // @todo(nick-ng): move this to its own loop
 - utils/items.go:66: @todo(nick-ng): since you have custom styles, the item class can also be part of the custom styles...
+- utils/sounds.go:296: @todo(nick-ng): change the path based on operating system
+- main.go:200: @todo(nick-ng): move some functions to separate files
+- main.go:455: @todo(nick-ng): move these to a method so we can process all commands (multi-line or otherwise) in a single loop?
+- main.go:581: // @todo(nick-ng): move this to its own loop
-- utils/misc.go:160: @todo(nick-ng): this has weird behaviour if you "open" and "close" quotes multiple times
+- utils/misc.go:161: @todo(nick-ng): this has weird behaviour if you "open" and "close" quotes multiple times